API Reference

 bool getWireTimeoutFlag() const; / void clearWireTimeoutFlag(); Query/reset the timeout flag.

 void setErrorLogging(bool enable); Toggle low-level perror logging (handy when probing addresses that are expected to NACK).
+The preference survives reopen operations.

 Master Transmit